• Share this on:

 Fine knits (gauges 14 and 16) are hard to manufacture, delicate and trend driven.
 They can face competition from T-shirts (including long-sleeves).
 A company that has a well-developed collection in basic knitwear including fine gauges is Massimo Dutti.

-The price of your product, in fashion jargon often indicated as the free on board (FOB) price, is influenced by many factors, such as the cost of materials, the efficiency of your employees and your overhead and profit margin.
+The factory price of your product (in fashion industry jargon, your ‘FOB price’: Free On Board) is influenced by many factors, such as the cost of materials, the efficiency of your employees and your overhead and profit margin.
+For a step-by-step guide on how to calculate the FOB price of an apparel item, see this CBI study on cost-price calculation.

-Note that these percentages may vary per factory and per order.
-Some factories accept lower profit margins during off-season periods or when order volumes are high.
-In addition, the percentages for labour versus yarns may differ, depending on the efficiency and wage level of the workforce and the price of the materials.
+Note that the cost price of knitwear is often calculated based on the weight of the item, as the yarn makes up a substantial part of the cost.
+The percentages may differ per factory and per order.
+Some factories accept lower profit margins during off-season periods, or when order volumes are high.
+In addition, the percentages for labour versus fabrics may differ, depending on the efficiency and wage level of the workforce and the price of the materials.
 Efficiency goes up and material prices go down when producing large volume orders.

 Retail pricing

-The retail price of a knitwear item is 4 to 8 times the FOB price on average, which is called retail markup.
-It follows that the FOB price is 12.5%–25% of the retail price of the product on average.
-Exceptions do exist.
-Retailers mark the FOB price up 4 to 8 times because they need to account for import duties, transport, rent, marketing, overhead, stock keeping, markdowns and value added tax (VAT) (15%–27% in EU countries), among other costs.
+The retail price of a knitwear item is on average 4-8 times the FOB price (this is called the ‘retail markup’).
+It follows that the FOB-price is on average 12,5-25% of the retail price of the product.
+Exceptions do occur.
+In the budget market, some large European retail chains may only double the FOB price mark up.
+Retailers mark up the FOB-price by 4-8 times because they need to account for (among other things) import duties, transport, rent, marketing, overhead, stock keeping, markdowns, VAT (15-27% in EU-countries).

-According to Eurostat’s 2019 comparison of retail prices for apparel, of the top 6 European importers of apparel and footwear, France has the highest price level at 107.7 points compared to the European average of 100, followed by the Netherlands (105.6), Italy (99.1), Germany (98.8), Spain (91.4) and the UK (90.7).
-Note that brands and retailers that sell in multiple European countries usually keep prices equal or deviate only slightly from the standard retail price.
+According to Eurostat’s 2022 comparison of retail prices for apparel in Europe, of the top-3 European importers of apparel and footwear, France has the highest price level at 105.4 points compared to the European average of 100, followed by Germany (98.7), and Spain (84.8).
+Denmark is the EU member state with the highest price point (134.4), and Switzerland is the most expensive European country for apparel (141.5).

 Please review our market information disclaimer.